GitHub Actions Workflows

 - No

-workflow_dispatchtrigger - Deploy Forge cannot trigger deployments - No
+workflow_dispatchtrigger — Deploy Forge cannot trigger deployments on demand from WordPress - No

-actions/upload-artifactstep - No artifact for Deploy Forge to download
+actions/upload-artifactstep — No build output for the WordPress plugin to download

 Troubleshooting